The Impact Of Adverse Childhood Experiences-đź’ś

 Neglect is another type of abuse that can harm a child’s health, emotions, and growth.

-Physical neglect happens when basic needs like food, clothing, or safe housing are not met.
+Physical neglect is when a child's basic needs are not met.
+This includes food, clothing, and safe housing.
 Emotional neglect occurs when a caregiver fails to provide comfort, love, or support.

 You may notice the